tijmenb/yard-markdown-docs-collected/outputs/lsegal---yard.md

 containing this directive does not need to be attached to any source, but if it is, that source code will be used as the method's source.

-To define an regular method, see {tag:!method}
+To define a regular method, see {tag:!method}

 **For backwards compatibility support, you do not need to indent the attribute's docstring text.
 If an +@!attribute+ directive is seen with